Before you register at the Registration in National Childcare Register (LRK)

 1. Check whether you fulfil the conditions for staying in the Netherlands

-If you plan to start doing business in the Netherlands, you will also need to have or apply for a business bank account (IBAN).
+If you plan to start doing business in the Netherlands, you will also need to have or apply for a business bank account (international bank account number, IBAN).
 The Dutch Banking Association has created a Quick Scan to help you find out if you are eligible.
 Read how it works.

 2. Choose the right location for your childcare centre

 Have you found a suitable location?
-Make sure it is in line with your municipality’s zoning plan.
+Make sure it is in line with your municipality’s environment plan.
 And check which permits you will need.
-Is your location not suitable for childcare, according to the zoning plan?
-You can apply for an all-in-one permit for physical aspects to build, alter or renovate a building.
-Once you have the permit, you can apply to the municipality to change the zoning plan.
+Is your location not suitable for childcare, according to the environment plan?
+You can apply for an Environment and planning permit (omgevingsvergunning) to build, alter or renovate a building.
+Once you have the permit, you can apply to the municipality to change the environment plan.
 Do your plans involve demolishing an existing building?
 Then notify your municipality of your intentions.
 Is your building listed?
 Then you may not be allowed to alter or demolish it, and strict rules will apply to any renovation work you want to carry out.

 3. Comply with furnishings and fittings requirements